NeonWizard/GPT2-Keats-Twitter/README.md

 # John Keats GPT-2 Twitter Bot
+A twitter bot that generates and posts new poems from a GPT-2 network trained on John Keats.

+# Writeup
 ## Find and download poem files
 It took a few tries to find a repository of Keat's poems that could easily be automatically scraped.
 I first found some PDFs and wrote a PDF scraper, but the library I used wouldn't pull the text in any usable manner.
 I ended up finding a site with quite a lot of poems actually, all in plain-text in HTML.